msftsean/microsoft-devops-workshop/03_kubernetes_aks/01_overview/06_rbac.md

 ```

 #### RoleBinding

 A RoleBinding may reference a Role in the same namespace.
-The following RoleBinding grants the “pod-reader” role to the user “jane” within the “default” namespace.
-This allows “jane” to read pods in the “default” namespace.
+The following RoleBinding grants the "pod-reader" role to the user "jane" within the "default" namespace.
+This allows "jane" to read Pods in the "default" namespace.

 ```
-# This role binding allows "jane" to read pods in the "default" namespace.
+# This role binding allows "jane" to read Pods in the "default" namespace.
 kind: RoleBinding
 apiVersion: rbac.authorization.k8s.io/v1
 metadata: